pharmaR/riskassessment/CONTRIBUTING.md

 ### www

 Non-R assets for the application: images and a JavaScript helper file to app reactivity.

+### Files created by the app

+- `loggit.json`

+- `database.sqlite`: SQLite database created the first time the application is ran.
+Subsequent runs of the application will update the existing db.

+   The db is created in the `Utils/utils.R` file.
+It contains the following tables:
+   - `Packageinfo`
+   - `MaintenanceMetrics`
+   - `CommunityUsageMetrics`
+   - `TestMetrics`
+   - `Comments`

+<center>**Last Updated on 09/2020**</center>